Joab: Life

 Joab played a pivotal role as the commander of David's forces during Absalom's rebellion.
 Absalom, one of David's sons, rallied much of Israel in rebellion against David, who was forced to flee with only his most trusted men.
 However, David could not bring himself to harm his son, and ordered that none of his men should kill Absalom during the ensuing battle.
 However, when a man reported that Absalom had been found alive and caught in a tree, Joab and his men killed him (2 Samuel 18:1–33).

 Hearing of David's grief over the reported death of Absalom, Joab confronted and admonished David.
 The king followed Joab's advice to make a public appearance to encourage his troops (2 Samuel 19:1–8).

-David later replaced him as commander of the army with David's nephew, Amasa (2 Samuel 19:13).
-Joab later killed Amasa (2 Samuel 20:8–13; 1 Kings 2:5).
+David later replaced him as commander of the army with his nephew Amasa (2 Samuel 19:14), but Joab treacherously killed Amasa (2 Samuel 20:8–13; 1 Kings 2:5) and regained his position.

 Joab and other commanders began questioning David's judgment (2 Samuel 24:2–4).
 As David neared the end of his reign, Joab offered his allegiance to David's eldest living son, Adonijah, rather than to the eventual king, Solomon (1 Kings 1:1–27).

 On the brink of death, David told Solomon to have Joab killed, citing Joab's past betrayals and the blood that he was guilty of.
 Solomon ordered Joab's death by the hand of Benaiah (1 Kings 2:29–34).
 Hearing this, Joab fled to the Tent of the Tabernacle (where Adonijah had previously sought successful refuge according to 1 Kings 1:50–53) and told Benaiah that he would die there.
 Benaiah killed Joab there and thereby replaced him as commander of the army.
 Joab was buried in 'the wilderness' (1 Kings 2:34).